Lucasyankauskas/proyect-8/README.md

 another little proyect.

-It is inspired and created by this project creator: https://youtu.be/j7GG009J9uc
+It is inspired of this video: https://youtu.be/j7GG009J9uc

 They are mini-projects to learn and improve skills.